Bounding and Approximating Intersectional Fairness through Marginal Fairness: Experiments

 \section{Experiments}

 In this section, we present experimental results that show how our inequalities and approximations perform on real and synthetic data-sets, and compare their estimation error rates as the number of samples grow.
+All the code used in our experiments can be found in the supplementary material or at \href{https://github.com/mathieu-molina/BoundApproxInterMargFairness}{https://github.com/mathieu-molina/BoundApproxInterMargFairness}.